 - Feedback can come in the form of a response from the person or leader you have submitted a prophecy to, or by accountability to a mentor or leader

 - Inviting comment on your word takes courage but is well worthwhile.

 - Training sessions can be a great way to learn about prophecy.
 In some training sessions, you can put what you learn into practice (‘prophetic activation’).
 If this is the case, ensure that the environment you will be learning in is safe and encourages accountability.
 Remember to weigh up carefully any prophetic insights that are given to you and submit them to oversight, especially if you are considering taking action as a result of a word

 - Watch out for conferences on the theme of prophetic ministry or with a respected prophetic speaker that you can attend

-- Advise leaders in your church if you are undergoing specialised training in a ministry area such as intercessory prayer or prophetic ministry.
+- Advise leaders in your church if you are undergoing specialized training in a ministry area such as intercessory prayer or prophetic ministry.
 This lets them know that you are working to increase your skill for service in the church.
 It also gives them the opportunity to give input if they have any concerns or questions about the ministry you are attending.

 Prophecy is the Spirit-given ability to receive and pass on a message from God (expressing His heart and intent) to a church, group or individuals.

 For more information about testing personal prophecy, the following post may be helpful:

 How Do I Know A Personal Prophecy Is From God?

 Don’t take it for granted that every ministry or conference that promotes itself as prophetic will be appropriate for you to attend.
 The following post may provide some helpful thoughts on this: